Commercial real estate in United States: overview

 Depending on the nature of the asset being acquired, or the economic size of the transaction, certain legal pre-clearances may be necessary.
 The Hart-Scott-Rodino Act of 1976, an anti-trust regulation, requires any investor seeking to acquire a stake valued at more than US$76.3 million in a particular security, or where one party to the transaction has US$152.5 million or more in annual sales and the other has US$15.3 million (in each case as of 2015, with figures indexed yearly to the percentage change in the gross national product), to file a notification with the federal government.
 Obtaining deal-specific legal advice on the effect of these statutes is important.

 Real estate is comprised of land, the improvements (buildings) constructed on the land, and the fixtures attached to the land or buildings.
 If these three elements of a parcel of real estate are owned by the same entity, they are conveyed together in one deed that is recorded in a single land registry office.
 Long-term leasehold interests are also considered real estate, and the leases creating them can be recorded in the land records.

 Title to real estate is evidenced by a deed or other transfer document, which is recorded in the county or municipal land records.
-The Torrens land registration system, similar to the system in effect in various civil law countries, is also used in a few US jurisdictions.
+The Torrens land registration system, which differs from traditional US recording systems in that it establishes a legal procedure whereby the state guarantees the owner's title, has been implemented to a limited extent in certain US jurisdictions (including Hawaii, Massachusetts, Minnesota and Ohio).
 The name of the public register of title (land records office), the authorities responsible for managing it, and the availability of electronic access and electronic conveyancing, varies by county and municipality.